vjeantet/bitfan/processors/route/readme.md

 ### condition
 * Value type is string
-* Default value is `""`
+* Default value is `true`

 set a condition to fork and route message when false, message is routed to trunk
-By default condition is evaluated to true
+By default condition is evaluated to true and always pass

 ### fork
 * Value type is bool